 What is Mastodon?
 (For newbies!)

 Mastodon is a decentralized and federated social network for microblogging.
-This means that there are hundreds of Mastodon instances (= servers) on the internet which aren’t controlled by a single company or person.
+This means that there are thousands of Mastodon instances (= servers) on the internet which aren’t controlled by a single company or person.
 This also means that most of these instances are connected so you can see what people on other instances write or do.
 You can follow them or like/share their toots (= messages).
 People using Twitter will immediately settle in.

 Security and privacy settings